-Ecology Director is winner of Top 50 Women in Engineering: Sustainability award23 June 2020
+Ecology Director Is Winner Of Top 50 Women In Engineering23 June 2020

 We’re delighted to announce Dr Kerry Mashford, who was recently elected to our Board of Directors, has been selected as a winner of the Top 50 Women in Engineering: Sustainability awards (WE50), which are co-ordinated by the Women’s Engineering Society (WES).